Applications¶

 In this tutorial, we talk about the overall process of finding, building, and compiling software.
 These days, installing and managing scientific software is taking more and more time, thus we need to specifically talk about it.

-Clusters, being a shared systems, has more complicated software requirements.
+Clusters, being shared systems, have more complicated software requirements.
 In this tutorial, you will learn how to use existing software.
 Be aware that installing your own is possible (and people do it all the time), but does require some attention to details.
 Either way, you will need to know the basics of software on Linux.

 Abstract

-There are many ways to get software on Triton: we use the standard module system, have Singularity containers, and you can install your own.
+There are many ways to get software on Triton:

 Singularity containers allow you to run other hard-to-install software.